timsully/Markdowns/README.md

 **tail** - Displays the last part of a file.

+**sudo** - Allows you to do something as a super user.
+In other words, grants you temporary access for the time being of the command you are trying to execute, but needs root user power in order to do so. **Fun fact** for system administrators **sudo** provides a detailed audit trail so administrators can track what commands individuals used on system files. **Important** Sudo uses a ticketing system where you put in your password once, then you don't have to until you haven't run any sudo commands for five minutes or longer.
+This is for security reasons just in case you leave your command line open on accident.

 **man** - Type **man** to find out which flags a command uses and what they mean, **man** being short for manual.
 A manual to guide/inform you.

 **bin** - Bin, being short for binary is also a standard directory name for executable files or programs.

 ## Changing File Permissions

+**Note:** in order to change the permissions of a file or directory, you must be its owner, be root, or use sudo.

+* The **root** user is a super user--- in other words, this user can read, write, delete any file on the system.

+* If your are logged in as a non-root user and know the root user's password, you can switch to the root user with the following command: **su -** which will then prompt you for the root user's password.
+Enter the correct password and you will then be the root user. **Note** root user cannot execute just any file.
+The file must give have the correct permissions granted in order for a user to do so.
+If granted, the user can execute.

 * Each permission within a permission group is assigned a binary representation.